Spear Phishing Attacks: What You Can Do to Prevent Them

 A highly personalized e-mail claiming to be from a trusted source will typically ask for a wire transfer or for personal information.
 Common variations include that the CEO is in trouble, needs capital to close a deal, needs to pay the IRS, or needs personal information to setup 401(k) accounts for employees (Learn more about whaling, a form of spear phishing that targets C-level executives).
 There are many additional variations, however, and this is not exhaustive.
 The scammer’s aim is to entice urgency in the message in order to reduce the chances of having the individual look too much into the details.

-This information is typically sourced directly from corporate websites, LinkedIn, and Facebook.
+Scammers typically source information directly from corporate websites, LinkedIn, and Facebook.
 Check to see if your e-mail addresses are published on any of these sources. iCorps is in no way advising that you remove the e-mail addresses, only pointing out how scammers are finding this information.

 Why Didn’t My Spam Filter Catch This?